's Mário Jardel will be out of action for a week and will miss the SuperLiga

 will be allowed to appear at post-match press conferences to explain their decisions.
 Only the more experienced refs will be involved at the beginning.

-'Madness' was A Bola's front page banner Monday, referring to the reception Benfica
+'s front page banner Monday, referring to the reception Benfica

 got from the locals in Caldas da Rainha, 100 kms north of Lisbon, during their mini-training camp.
 Two thousand fans turned up to watch training on the last day.
 The arrival of Spanish coach José Camacho